-Gut Flora & Obesity,
+Transcript: Gut Flora & Obesity

-Collectively, our gut bacteria weigh as much as one of our kidneys and are as metabolically active as our liver.
-They affect our immune system —we just found out that if you give probiotics to kids, they don’t get sick as much.
+Collectively, our gut bacteria weigh as much as one of our kidneys, and are as metabolically active as our liver.
+They affect our immune system; we just found out that if you give probiotics to kids, they don’t get sick as much.
 Our gut bacteria affect our hormonal balance, and they can affect our energy balance, as well.
 Is obesity linked to our gut flora?

-Now this was originally all based on mouse studies so we really didn’t know what to think, but finally this year we have some human data and indeed the type of bacteria in our guts is related to body weight and weight gain.
+Now, this was originally all based on mouse studies, so we really didn’t know what to think.
+But finally, this year, we have some human data.
+And indeed, the type of bacteria in our guts is related to body weight, and weight gain.

 That got some researchers in Austria thinking.
 Maybe one of the reasons vegetarians are so much slimmer, on average, is because their diets foster more of the lean-type bacteria, rather than the obese-type.
 And that’s exactly what they found.

-That doesn’t sound like a lot but it just happens automatically—while we sleep even, and adds up over time.
-Over a year that may come out to about 5 pounds of fat.
-And that may not sound like a lot either but that’s exactly how much people tend to put on annually during the midlife years.
+That doesn’t sound like a lot, but it just happens automatically—while we sleep, even, and adds up over time.
+Over a year, that may come out to about five pounds of fat.
+And that may not sound like a lot, either, but that’s exactly how much people tend to put on annually during the midlife years.

 So that could explain why, as we’ve gone over before, those eating vegetarian don’t seem to get that age-related weight gain that afflicts the rest of the population.